TheBlueDragon2/UmberGate/Sessions/Session 01 - The Reborn Stumbles In + Wildlings + Whispering Ingot.md

 "A delver!
 Crossing the Span!"

 A lone figure staggers into view halfway across: right arm fused with glittering crystal, veins spiderwebbing his flesh.
-He stumblesHe collapses, crawling the final yards before tumbling into the market dust, gasping:
+He stumbles his way across, clearly struggling with each step.
+He collapses, crawling the final yards before tumbling into the market dust, gasping:

-"Nyx… he promised eternity…"
+"Nyx… he promised us eternity…"

 Shards explode outward in a razor spray.
 Chaos erupts.